dzuk-mutant/realtime-forms/README.md

 [**This package is licensed under NPL v5.**](license.txt)

-(It's marked as BSD-3-Clause in elm.json because Elm will not compile packages that don't have OSI licenses, but it is not licenced this way.)
+(It's marked as BSD-3-Clause in elm.json because Elm will not compile packages that don't have OSI licenses, but it is not licensed this way.)

 ----